vguleaev/vguleaev.dev/src/content/blog/basic-data-structures-in-python.md

 With Circular Linked list `tail` is connected to `head` wich basically makes it connected as a circle.
 This gives us ability to traverse list in rounds, so there is no end of the list.

-**Note:** again there is no need to implement Linked List yourself in Python 😬!
+> Again there is no need to implement Linked List yourself in Python 😬!
 Because we can also use `deque` here.
 Actually `deque` is represented internally as a doubly linked list.
 You can append and prepend items with constant time `O(1)`.
 For more reference about time complexity click [here](https://wiki.python.org/moin/TimeComplexity).

 ## Tuple